cosmos/cosmos-sdk/docs/spec/governance/state.md

   Title                 string              //  Title of the proposal Description           string              //  Description of the proposal Type                  string              //  Type of proposal.
 Initial set {PlainTextProposal, SoftwareUpgradeProposal}
-  Deposit               int64               //  Current deposit on this proposal.
-Initial value is set at InitialDeposit SubmitBlock           int64               //  Height of the block where TxGovSubmitProposal was included
+  TotalDeposit          sdk.Coins           //  Current deposit on this proposal.
+Initial value is set at InitialDeposit Deposits              []Deposit           //  List of deposits on the proposal SubmitBlock           int64               //  Height of the block where TxGovSubmitProposal was included

   VotingStartBlock      int64               //  Height of the block where MinDeposit was reached. -1 if MinDeposit is not reached
-  InitTotalVotingPower  int64               //  Total voting power when proposal enters voting period (default 0) InitProcedureNumber   int16               //  Procedure number of the active procedure when proposal enters voting period (default -1)
+  InitTotalVotingPower  int64               //  Total voting power when proposal enters voting period (default 0) InitProcedure         Procedure           //  Active Procedure when proposal enters voting period

-}
+  Votes                 Votes               //  Total votes for each option }
 ```